fasrc/helmod/doc/INSTALL.md

 ## Undo the hack above

-Set this directory back to the way it was:
+Set that directory back to the way it was:

 ``` bash
 sudo chgrp root /usr/share/zsh/site-functions